 - National accreditation through the Commission on Accreditation of Athletic Training Education (CAATE)

-- Experience with a wide variety of sports, including baseball, basketball, cross country, football, hockey, lacrosse, tennis, track and field, soccer, softball and volleyball
+- Experience with a wide variety of sports, including baseball, basketball, cross country, football, hockey, lacrosse, tennis, track and field, soccer, softball, volleyball and general patient populations

 - Flexibility to play one sport per year after one’s freshman year while completing the degree in four years